wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

-# Installing and configuring Kubernetes with Vagrant
+# Preparation for the Certified Kubneretes Administrator exam with Vagrant

-## Issues
+## To-do's
 - [x] Add code for configuring internal ip addresses for each node
 - [ ] Debug why unable to attach a shell to a running container (m04-02*.sh)